sinedied/svelte-web-components-template/README.md

 ### Events

-The Svelte syntax event for listening to events like `on:myevent` doesnt work with events dispatched from a Svelte web component ([#3119](https://github.com/sveltejs/svelte/issues/3119)).
+The Svelte syntax event for listening to events like `on:myevent` doesn't work with events dispatched from a Svelte web component ([#3119](https://github.com/sveltejs/svelte/issues/3119)).

-You need to use a workaround for that, by creating a `CustomEvent` and dispatching it with the `composed: true` option to cross the shadow DOM boundary.
+You need to use a workaround for that, by creating a `CustomEvent` and dispatching it.

 Here's an example: